blporter/Renamey/README.md

 # Renamey

-Use local AI models to bulk rename junk files into clean Title Case.
+Use local AI models to bulk rename media files with junk names into clean Title Case.
+The intended use for this program is to automate renaming into the folder structure expected by a Jellyfin media server.

 ### Setup